EstherPlomp/TNW-PhD-Newsletters/README.md

 - **[GitHub added built-in citation support](https://mobile.twitter.com/natfriedman/status/1420122675813441540)**!
 The only thing you have to do is create a CITATION.cff file in your repository, which will provide you with an example template that you can fill in in two minutes.
 [Link your GitHub repository to Zenodo](https://guides.github.com/activities/citable-code/) or [4TU.ResearchData](https://researchdata.4tu.nl/en/) to make your software citable and add the DOI to the citation file!
+- **Sharing your code/software**:
     - Need some more help on **how to make your project publicly available**?
 Watch [this short video by Dr. Barbara Vreede on sharing your project](https://www.youtube.com/watch?v=Y-WUOkqTBNE) or learn more about [software containers](https://www.youtube.com/watch?v=HelrQnm3v4g).
+    - Hesitant about **sharing your software/code?**
+This [Twitter thread by Colin Angus](https://twitter.com/VictimOfMaths/status/1405809689246507010) highlights the benefits.
+    - Doubting whether your **software is ready to be published** in the Journal of Open Source Software?
+[Read a blogpost about to know for sure].
+- Recordings of the ‘**[SeptembRSE](https://septembrse.society-rse.org/)**’ sessions are [available on YouTube](https://www.youtube.com/playlist?list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q).
+See for example the workshop on [software design and sustainability](https://www.youtube.com/watch?v=z_xSsl8iC4g&list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q&index=10) (starts at 8 min, with the more practical part at 1.20-2.14 and the coding/interactive part at the end), the discussion session on [software testing](https://www.youtube.com/watch?v=9084fOirQYo&list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q&index=21), the panel on ‘[missing narratives in discussions around diversity and inclusion in research software](https://youtu.be/tpxCWCTSZUc?t=2014)’, and a session on the [different aspects of the RSE roles](https://youtu.be/beGmYKVNApA).
 - **Open-Source Tools for Chemists** workshop recordings are available on [YouTube](https://www.youtube.com/playlist?list=PLBQwbn0mPhvWfOx6ce_vUjr54ftLBmSH0).
     - See for example: [DataWarrior](https://www.youtube.com/watch?v=Is2hLqqSFvM); [PyMOL](https://www.youtube.com/watch?v=qOxS2wqajdg); [GoogleCoLab](https://www.youtube.com/watch?v=KEIpJ50Jc0w); [CheMBL](https://www.youtube.com/watch?v=zpzJutFTtL4); [Fragalysis](https://www.youtube.com/watch?v=LVWd50CgU4g); [Knime](https://www.youtube.com/watch?v=lP0Yh6kKNsA)
 - **Docker**